Akhier/ECS-Py/README.md

 ```python
 manager.process()
 ```

 #### Examples
 ---
-In the examples folder there is current two examples.
+In the examples folder there are currently two examples.
 The first runs with just the console while the second uses pygame and lets you move a green square around a screen.